harry-boe/SmingRTOS/sming/security/README.md

 Currently tested with ATECC508A device but should work with other devices as well

+### Notes on library port

 The library port is as less intrusiv as possible.

-The main modifications are:
+The main modifications are

 -	Declare the required includes whee needed.
 	All includes refer files from the espressif SDK.
 Sming specif includes are only used when absolutly neccesary.